samjulien/samjulien-com/README.md

 # SamJulien.com

 Hi, I'm Sam.
-This is the repo for migrating [my site](http://www.samjulien.com) from Ghost to Gatsby.
-A good chunk of it was done prior to adding source control and pushing it up to a repo, so I'll try to add references and links as time goes on in case you're starting from scratch.
+This is the repo [my personal website](http://www.samjulien.com).

-This site is built using the [egghead MDX Starter](https://github.com/eggheadio/gatsby-starter-egghead-blog) for [Gatsby](https://www.gatsbyjs.org/), but will shortly be migrated to the more recent [theme version of the same](https://github.com/eggheadio/gatsby-theme-egghead-blog).
+This site was built using the [egghead MDX Starter](https://github.com/eggheadio/gatsby-starter-egghead-blog) for [Gatsby](https://www.gatsbyjs.org/).
+I'm also using [ConvertKit](https://convertkit.com/) for my email list.

-You can see the current live status of this site on Netlify [here](https://samjuliencom.netlify.com/).

-## Minimum Viable Product
+## Backlog
-Here's what I want to have done before officially switching over [samjulien.com](http://www.samjulien.com):
+Now that the site is launched, here's what's on my roadmap:

-- Download last few articles and convert them to MD
+- Download last few articles from the old Ghost site and convert them to MD
-- Migrate most visited/favorite articles with preserved URLs
-- Basic blog with MDX ✅
-- Basic image support ✅
-- Basic video embed support ✅
-- Make sure syntax highlighting is working ✅
-- Index page with basic info and links to recent projects & important articles ✅
-- Update talks page to be current ✅
 - Update dependencies 😬
 - Migrate to double quotes (run Prettier on components)?
-- Hook up basic ConvertKit ✅
-- Switch to custom domain!

-## Nice-to-Have
-What I want to do post production (aka "the fun streams"):

-- "Uses" page
+- "Uses" page for useful stuff
-- Change the font and make the reading experience better (better contrast, etc)
+- Tags
 - Convert a Prism theme into the right JS format for React renderer
 - Move talks content to AirTable
 - Algolia search